refinedev/refine/documentation/docs/packages/cli/index.md

 ### swizzle

-In this command, you can swizzle the components of the **refine**.
+In this command, you can swizzle the components of the **Refine**.
 This allows you to customize the components and use your own components.

 <details>